usaid-cs/yesterday-i-learned/random.md

 1. If you suspect your dog has a food allergy, one of the easiest ways to fix things is to try a food with a novel protein, like kangaroo meat.
 1. [Rising rates mean lower bond prices (lower yield).](http://www.cnbc.com/2017/03/15/what-to-do-with-your-bond-portfolio-as-fed-rates-rise.html)
 1. [Every digit of pi is equally likely (at least it is, in the first 10 million digits).](http://blogs.sas.com/content/iml/2015/03/12/digits-of-pi.html)
-1. Grey House Publishing of Canada still produces a [2017 ALmanac](http://www.greyhouse.ca/almanac.htm) for $429 + tax, and expects people to buy it.
 1. "Pizza dates" are a possible alternative to coffee dates.
 It helps establish pizza compatibility, which is a big part of relationships.
 1. [**Breakfast is not the most important meal of the day.**](https://www.reddit.com/r/explainlikeimfive/comments/5zby7f/eli5_why_is_breakfast_the_most_important_meal_of/) Kellogg marketing invented this dangerous myth.
 Eating breakfast increases hunger throughout the day, increasing overall calorie intake, and builds up insulin resistance, leading to diabetes.
 This doesn't mean "don't eat breakfast"; it just means don't eat a big breakfast.
 1. The sound of the [Balrog in The Lord of the Rings](https://www.youtube.com/watch?v=JLclk16PtE4) (00:42) was made by [dragging a breezeblock along a wooden floor](http://www.bbc.com/future/story/20150616-the-secret-sounds-in-movies-and-tv).